 Back to St Paul again, this time to the Wabasha Street Caves.
 During the prohibition era, these caves were said to host a number of famous figures including John Dillinger and Ma Baker when they were used as a speakeasy.

-The owner has frequently encountered men in 20s style attire as well as strange mists floating through the halls.
+The owner has frequently encountered men in 20s-style attire and strange mists floating through the halls.
 There is also said to be a ghostly bartender who will refill empty wine glasses!

 Minneapolis City Hall was the site of a historic execution.
-In 1898, John Moshik was the last man to be hanged at City Hall.
-His death will be remembered not just for being the last, but also because the execution was particularly brutal.
+In 1898, John Moshik was the last man hanged at City Hall.
+His death will be remembered not just for being the last, but also because the execution was ruthless.

 The process was bungled and Moshik took 3 minutes to die.
 His crime had been murdering a man over a very measly $14!
 It is said that today Moshik’s angry spirit haunts three locations in City Hall – the courtroom in which he was convicted, the Mayor’s office, and the site of his hanging.

 He seems to have mood swings, because at his most harmless he is known to rearrange pictures or appear to staff or prisoners dressed only in his undergarments, but on his worst days he has made judges and attorneys severely ill!

 One of the key features of Grey Cloud Island is that it has the highest concentration of Native American burial mounds anywhere in the United States.

 These days the island is very sparsely populated and the residents do not take kindly to ghost hunters!
 So much so that some have claimed to be run off the island by a man in a white truck!